The Importance of Virtues

-The Templeton-funded research project ‘What Good Markets Are Good For’ sets out to develop a new narrative about the morality of free markets and their contribution to human flourishing.
-This then can function as a background for addressing issues of morality and character formation in economics- and business-curricula, issues which are hitherto largely neglected due to the dominant neo-liberal narrative about the success of Western free-market economies.
+Our research project ‘What Good Markets Are Good For’ sets out to develop a new narrative about the morality of free markets and their contribution to human flourishing.
+This then can function as a background for addressing issues of morality and character formation in economics and business curricula, issues which are hitherto largely neglected due to the dominant neo-liberal narrative about the success of Western free market economies.

 The guiding hypothesis (the ‘Big Thesis’) that this project sets out to corroborate is:

 societies with free market economies flourish because and in so far as the key market actors (states, businesses and individuals) respect morality, and act virtuously

 The project aiming to test this hypothesis is an interdisciplinary project, drawing from various disciplines as (various branches of) economics, theology, philosophy, and social psychology.
 Consequently, many different methodologies are used, ranging from text-interpretation to statistical data analysis.

 In recent years new insights have emerged regarding the inherent morality, both as a condition and as a consequence, of the free market and of market behavior.
 The general point that is made in this new literature is twofold: